Clever Laziness

 }

-Some of these column names change are based on the category, like tweets and Reddit posts.
-But for the majority, that’s the data model. url and tags remain constant throughout them all.
-These two are the only thing I send to the API.
-Everything else is automatically extracted in the server for me.
+Some column names change based on the category, like tweets and Reddit posts.
+But for most, that’s the data model. url and tags remain constant.
+These two are the only things I send to the API.
+Everything else is automatically extracted from the server for me.

-Once the data arrives, the API figures out what the category is and if it needs to hit anything external APIs.
+Once the data arrives, the API figures out the category and if it needs to hit any external APIs.
 It then gives the payload the shape according to the Airtable base and sends it over for saving.
 All of this takes place on a Cloudflare Worker.
-It’s available on-demand and is compiled to plain JavaScript from Typescript.
-You can take a look at the code over at my bookmarker repo.
+It’s available on-demand and is compiled into plain JavaScript from Typescript.
+You can review the code at my bookmarker repo.

 But to get a better idea, this is what the setup looks like: